 We expect that the majority of students will already hold a master's degree or equivalent experience, although exceptional candidates may be admitted directly after the BA.

-Application forms, including electronic transmissions, and all supporting documents must be received by December 31st, 5 P.M.
+The online application and all supplemental materials must be received by December 31st, 5 P.M.
 (CST).

 There is no separate financial-aid application.
 You only have to indicate that you want to be considered for financial aid by checking the appropriate box on the admission application.